1. How should I pick programs to which I should apply?

 7. What graduate programs does SIUE offer?

-Our department offers masters degrees in Clinical Adult Psychology, Industrial/Organizational Psychology and Clinical Child and School Psychology.
-We also offer a School Specialist degree.
-In the Department of Kinesiology and Health Education's Sport and Exercise Behavior Program, you can study sport psychology.
-Some psychology majors go on to SIUE's Masters of Social Work program.
+Our department offers masters degrees in clinical psychology, industrial/organizational psychology and clinical child and school psychology.
+We also offer a school specialist degree.
+In the Department of Applied Health's Exercise and Sport Psychology Program, you can study sport psychology.
+Some psychology majors go on to SIUE's Master's of Social Work program.

 8. What makes the SIUE programs unique?

 Several expensive, easy and non-selective psychology and counseling programs are now advertised online and throughout the St. Louis region.
-In contrast to these programs, our department offers affordable, rigorous and selective programs in Clinical Adult Psychology, Industrial/Organizational Psychology and Clinical Child and School Psychology.
+In contrast to these programs, our award-winning department offers affordable, rigorous and selective programs in clinical psychology, industrial/organizational psychology and clinical child and school psychology.
 The awards our students and faculty have earned attest to our commitment to, and history of, excellence.